amanda-park/easyplotly/easyplotly/docs/source/vignette.rst

 Vignette / Tutorial
 ======================

+This tutorial will show you the basic things that can be done with this Plotly repo with the current assortment of charts available.

 .. note::
    Before you begin, you need to have certain packages installed.
 Be sure to download the following via pip install: